rlexa/configurator/README.md

     { "id": "foo1", ..., "factory": {"params": [ "constructor_param_value" ]} }

 ### Collections
-Following collection types are supported in configuration context: “map” (Dictionary), “list” (List), “set” (HashSet) and “array” (native array).
+Following collection types are supported in configuration context: "map" (Dictionary), "list" (List), "set" (HashSet) and "array" (native array).
 For maps the key type has to be provided in configuration and for every collection the value type has to be provided.
 The collections also support merging on inheritance (see later).

 ...C#...